Have you visited Canberra with kids?

 3. Australian War Memorial

-For the children, the Discovery Zone where they could dress up and become fully immersed in the lives of soldiers, submariners, helicopter pilots and more was the highlight.
-Talk about bringing history to life.
+A deeply moving and fascinating place to visit.
+For the children, the Discovery Zone where they could dress up and become fully immersed in the lives of soldiers, submariners, helicopter pilots and more is the highlight.
+Australia’s military history is brought to life incredibly well.

 Location: Treloar Crescent, Campbell ACT 2612